ShepherdCode/ShepherdGrid/README.md

     * Support for PBS/Torque and others including SGE
 * LCM
     * Linux Cluster Manager [LCM](http://linuxcm.sourceforge.net/)
+* MAAS
+    * Not free.
+Sold by Ubuntu.
+Works with Ubuntu for Cloud and OpenStack.
+Manages the cluster.

 ## Contact
 * Professor Jason Miller